linmo111/FYP-USF-Recon-FPGA-implementation/README.md

 This is my Final year project repository.
 On the implementation of Unlimited Sensing Framework reconstruction algorithm on a FPGA.

+NOTE THAT THIS REPOSITORY DOESN'T RUN, THE UPDATED VERSION IS HERE: https://github.com/linmo111/Final_fyp_working

 # User instruction:

 1. Connect the hardware components as per the schematic in the figure.
 You will need: